sashanksilwal/Software-Art-Image/myApps/generateLines/README.md

 *Coding an openFrameworks app that makes a drawing with lines and points that can be controlled by sliders.*

+In this assignment, I wanted to explore the color scheme with HSV and randomness.
+So the user can toggle between the two different color pattern.
+I was inspired by the color theory video we watched for the class last week.

 ## Algorithm